Skip to main content

 • What’s the point of this training?
 What does it need to accomplish?

-This will give you a clear understanding of your end goal.
-Prepared with research and the answers to these important questions, you’re ready for the next step.
+Answering these questions will give you a clear understanding of your end goal.
+With research and the answers to these important questions, you’ll be prepared for the next step.

 Align with Your Vision, Strategy, and Goals

-While assessing your organization’s needs and preparing to make your plan, make sure you’re keeping in mind your organization’s vision, strategy, and goals.
+While assessing your organization’s needs and preparing to make your plan, keep in mind your organization’s vision, strategy, and goals.
 Your L&D program must align with these if it’s going to be successful.
 They should build off and complement one another.

 If your organization isn’t clear on its goals, start there.
 You can’t create effective training if you aren’t clear on who you are as a company.